kenisad5566/noexcel/README.md

 # node-excel

 A full featured xlsx file generation library allowing for the creation of advanced Excel files without consideration of cell detail.
-With this module, you can export your excel easily only focus on your work and data. [!Some example](https://github.com/kenisad5566/node-excel/tree/master/example).
+With this module, you can export your excel easily only focus on your work and data.
+[Some example](https://github.com/kenisad5566/node-excel/tree/master/example).

 ### Basic Usage